 How does stress affect us?

-Stress is a normal response to life events, but beyond a certain point, it stops being helpful and begins to cause damage to our body, mood, productivity, and quality of life.
-It can be a vicious cycle.
-The tension escalates and the strain manifests itself physically.
+Stress is a normal response to life events, but beyond a certain point, it stops being helpful and begins to play havoc on our body, mood, productivity, and quality of life.
+It is a vicious cycle.
+Mental tension escalates and the strain manifests itself physically.
 We become taut.
 Our teeth & jaw clench.
 Hands ball into fists and our stomach tightens.
 As the body stiffens our breath gets restricted and shallow.
 Does this feel familiar?
 It does to me, as you are about to find out.

 I attended my first yoga class only days after I wanted to punch someone at the gym.
 At the time I was living in London & working in the fashion industry.
 It was normal to work ten to twelve hours a day.
 Taking a lunch hour was a seldom occurrence, I usually nipped out for a sandwich to eat at my desk.
 I spent a lot of time sitting so I went to the gym a couple of days a week on my way home.
 As you can imagine I wasn’t alone.
 The gym was always packed.
 The music was always loud.
 I was often wound up from a busy day at the office & impatient to get home for a glass of wine.
 It was far from ideal, but it served a purpose.